openmobilehub/android-omh-auth/README.md

 The SDK also provides a way to revoke the access token provided to the application.
 This works similar to the sign-out functionality but on top of clearing all local data, this also makes a request to the auth provider to revoke the token from the server.
-Add the following code in the LoggedInActivity.kt in the `:auth-starter-sample` module.
+In the `LoggedInActivity.kt`, add the following code to the `revokeToken` function:

 ```kotlin
 val cancellable = omhAuthClient.revokeToken()